All programs previously offered by ICER

-ICER’s proven 120-Hour Introduction to Nursing Home Administration course, refresher courses and convenient continuing education courses also are now offered through ICER’s affiliation with PCOM.
-The 120-Hour Course will also be included in the PCOM master’s program.
+PCOM now offers all programs previously offered by the Institute for Continuing Education & Research (ICER), including the proven 120-Hour Introduction to Nursing Home Administration course, refresher courses and convenient continuing education courses also are now included in the master’s program.
+Director of the 120-Hour Course is Grace Harrison, MPA NHA.

 Training leaders for the future